saket2508/TuiNotes/README.md

-# markdown-note-taking-app
+# TuiNotes

-This is a CLI based markdown note taking app that helps you organize your docs/notes with search and tagging built in.
-WIP.
+A clean TUI application for managing your notes in text/markdown format.
+Development WIP.